klebermagno/rBCM/README.md

 prediction from all the expert's predictions as well as when computing the variance of the overall rBCM's predictions.

-## Installation

-To install rBCM, run `sudo python setup.py install` inside the rBCM top-level directory.
-To clean up all the build files generated, call `python setup.py clean`.
-To run the test suite, navigate to the tests directory cand call `py.test`.

-This package requires:
-* Numpy
-* Cython
-* scikit-learn

 ## Relevant References